The First Doom (Part 3)

 “Find the other siegenoughts…before I do.”

-Zele recoiled as the remaining expression drained out of Paki’s torn face.
+Zele recoiled as the remaining expression drained out of Paky’s torn face.
 The android studied them a moment, orange eyes flashing.
 He gathered himself and kicked off the hopper’s hull.
-Zele cried out as Paki floated back through cold space, toward the Desecratia.
+Zele cried out as Paky floated back through cold space, toward the Desecratia.

 Kyria slumped with a sigh.
 “I tried to bring him back, Averator.
 I’m sorry.”